News and Media

 A series of innovations by OICR scientists could one day offer hope to families facing one of the most devastating childhood cancers.

-Researchers in OICR’s Drug Discovery program have developed a group of promising compounds that target a vulnerability in diffuse intrinsic pontine glioma (DIPG), a rare but aggressive pediatric brain cancer that is fatal in 98 per cent of children diagnosed with the disease.
+Researchers in OICR’s Drug Discovery program, working as part of a collaborative open source program under the umbrella of M4K Pharma, have developed a group of promising compounds that target a vulnerability in diffuse intrinsic pontine glioma (DIPG), a rare but aggressive pediatric brain cancer that is fatal in 98 per cent of children diagnosed with the disease.

 DIPG is so devastating in part because it is difficult to treat.
 Surgery can be dangerous because tumours are located on the brain stem.
 Clinical trials of chemotherapeutic agents have failed to improve survival beyond the standard radiation therapy.
 Developing drugs against DIPG is also challenging because therapeutics need to pass through the blood-brain barrier.

-Consequently, the introduction of a compound called M4K2009 developed by OICR and the Structural Genomics Consortium (SGC) has generated hope that it could eventually become a drug candidate.
+Consequently, the introduction of a compound called M4K2009 developed by OICR, the Structural Genomics Consortium (SGC), Charles River Laboratories (UK) and other partners operating as part of M4K Pharma has generated hope that it could eventually become a drug candidate.

 Dr. David Smil